ridhimaadawar/DSA-practice-python/README.md

 # DSA Practice in Python 🐍

-This repository contains my practice problems and solutions for Data Structures and Algorithms using Python.
+This repository contains my Python solutions for **LeetCode Data Structures & Algorithms problems**.
-I'm using this space to build my confidence, improve problem-solving skills, and prepare for placements.
+I'm using this space to build confidence, improve problem-solving skills, and stay consistent with my placement prep.

 ## 📚 Topics Covered

+I'll be solving problems from the following topics:

-- ✅ Arrays
+* Arrays
-- 🔜 Strings
+* Strings
-- 🔜 Linked Lists
+* Linked Lists
-- 🔜 Stack & Queue
+* Stack & Queue
-- 🔜 Recursion
+* Recursion
-- 🔜 Searching & Sorting
+* Searching & Sorting
-- 🔜 Trees
+* Trees
-- 🔜 Graphs
+* Graphs

 ## 📁 Structure

-Each topic has its own folder.
-Inside each folder are Python files (`.py`) for individual problems.
+Each category of difficulty has its folder.
+Inside each folder are Python files (`.py`) with LeetCode problem solutions.

-Example:
-/arrays/
-max_in_list.py
-reverse_list.py
-sum_of_elements.py

 ## ✨ Goals

-- Solve at least 3–5 problems per week
+* Solve **3–5 LeetCode problems per week**
-- Learn clean and readable coding practices
+* Write **clean, readable, and efficient Python code**
-- Track DSA progress alongside MCA prep
+* Track DSA progress alongside MCA preparation

 ---

 👩‍💻 Created with ❤️ by Ridhimaa Dawar